-In this short video, I want to introduce you to how I approach the go-to-market strategy for generating leads in the data center space.
+This short video introduces you to a go-to-market strategy for generating leads in the data center space.

-Once you have consensus on that, it's a lot easier to develop a strategy that attracts, engages, and delights those kinds of stakeholders.
+Once you have consensus on that, it's much easier to develop a strategy that attracts, engages, and delights those stakeholders.

-And that will help to drive your segmentation as well, figuring out who the most important kind of economic stakeholders are, who's going to be on the decision by committee that you need to influence.
+That will also help to drive your segmentation, figuring out who the most important economic stakeholder is and who will be on the decision-by committee that you need to influence.

 But start with the individuals and then fold that together into an ideal client profile (an ICP).